|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Download Vietnam Detailed Itinerary

-Day 1: Arrive in Saigon (Ho Chi Minh)
+Day 1: Arrive in Ho Chi Minh (Saigon)

-Arrival in Saigon followed by a transfer to our centrally located hotel.
-The remainder of the day is free to explore Saigon on your own or just relax after your long flight.
+Arrival in Ho Chi Minh followed by a transfer to our centrally located hotel.
+The remainder of the day is free to explore Ho Chi Minh on your own or just relax after your long flight.
 Tonight we have our orientation meeting.

 This morning, we drive to the infamous Cu Chi tunnels, the Vietcong underground tunnel system that at one time stretched as far as the Cambodian border.
 The network consists of over 130 miles of tunnels in the Cu Chi district alone; parts of which are several stories deep.
 There are trap doors, specially constructed living areas, storage facilities, weapon factories, field hospitals, command centers and kitchens- all under ground!
 Parts of this remarkable tunnel network have been enlarged and upgraded and are open to the public.